-- One World, One Typeface12
+- One World, One Typeface

 - Sensor-Enabled Experiences Made Easy

-- Freebie: Printable Wireframing Templates15
+- Freebie: Printable Wireframing Templates

-- SVG And Media Queries17
+- SVG And Media Queries

-- Upcoming Smashing Workshops19
+- Upcoming Smashing Workshops

 - New On Smashing Job Board

 - Smashing Highlights (From Our Archives)

-- Recent Articles On Smashing Magazine22
+- Recent Articles On Smashing Magazine

 2. One World, One Typeface

 Five years ago, Google and Monotype embarked on a one-of-a-kind project that involved the cooperation of hundreds of researchers, designers, linguists, cultural experts, and project managers.
-Now it’s finally ready: The open-source typeface family Noto25.
+Now it’s finally ready: The open-source typeface family Noto.
 What’s so special about it?
 Well, it supports every written language in the world — living and dead.
 That makes 800 languages and 100 written scripts in total, from Latin, Cyrillic, and Hebrew to Egyptian Hieroglyphs and Cherokee.
 It’s one of the largest typographic projects ever undertaken.

 The aim of Noto is to enable communication across borders and to digitally preserve little-spoken languages that have been said to disappear from human memory sooner or later.
 But it also means to put an end to those little, annoying boxes that are usually displayed on a computer when a font isn’t supported.
 Hence, also the name: “Noto” stands for “No Tofu”, as the boxes are often referred to as “tofu” because of their shape.
-The sans-serif family of Noto is already available27, a serif counterpart is still in the making.
+The sans-serif family of Noto is already available, a serif counterpart is still in the making.
 A harmonious, timeless typeface with a deeper meaning. (cm)

 The components in the showcase range from image sliders, view switchers and modals, to tabs and accordions, but also form validation and a scroll indicator are part of it.
 All of the methods can be made accessible, although the demos themselves might not be.
 So take a moment to test before you use them in production.